Peterpiotr/siguren-documentation/docs/source/archives/49104-15-001-operation--maintenance-manual-issue-d_reviewed.rst

 Recovery Procedure
 ------------------

-The MotoSuiveur unit is a proprietary system for protection of the main hoist load from over-speed and load path failures, and for recovery of the load in the event of a failure.
-The MotoSuiveur unit is supplied with a proprietary control panel from the equipment manufacturers.
-The crane hardwired controls are interfaced to this panel to control the MotoSuiveur in normal operation.
+The MS Unit is a proprietary system for protection of the main hoist load from over-speed and load path failures, and for recovery of the load in the event of a failure.
+The MS Unit is supplied with a proprietary control panel from the equipment manufacturers.
+The crane hardwired controls are interfaced to this panel to control the MotoSuiveur® in normal operation.

-A separate operator panel, the MS remote panel, is provided, located adjacent the crane operator panel, which houses the MotoSuiveur recovery controls and MotoSuiveur HMI.
+A separate operator panel, the MS remote panel, is provided, located adjacent the crane operator panel, which houses the MotoSuiveur® recovery controls and MotoSuiveur® HMI.
 In the event of a protection system trip, caused by main hoist over-height or main hoist over-load, the crane operator will require the use of the recovery procedure.